Ten Great Ad Blockers to Try Right Now

-Another Chrome Extension, YouTube Options makes it possible to block ads on the video sharing site as well as make other changes to the user experience such as hiding content on the page, editing prebuffers, setting default resolution and more.
+Another Chrome Extension, YouTube Options makes it possible to block ads on the video-sharing site as well as make other changes to the user experience such as hiding content on the page, editing prebuffers, setting default resolution, and more.

-Perhaps the most compelling thing to be said about each of the ad blocking tools above is that each and everyone one of them are free.
+Perhaps the most compelling thing to be said about each of the ad blocking tools above is that each and everyone one of them is free.
 Though many accept donations, they are all free to use and several are open source.

 If you’re interested in trying ad blocking or improving your experience, there is no shortage of options to choose from and, most likely, a solution that will work for you with your preferred browser and operating system.